bblfsh/documentation/uast/uast-specification-v1.md

-# UAST Specification
+# UAST v1 Specification

-This page describes the legacy UASTv1 representation that will be deprecated.
+This page describes the legacy UAST v1 representation that is deprecated and is in the process of being replaced by [UAST v2](uast-specification-v2.md).
-See [UASTv2](./uast-v2.md) for the new version.
+New drivers and clients should use [the new version](uast-specification-v2.md).

 ## Overview